-- DOT_FONTSIZE The DOT_FONTSIZE tag can be used to set the size of the font of dot graphs.
-The default size is 10pt. - DOT_FONTPATH By default doxygen will tell dot to use the output directory to look for the FreeSans.ttf font (which doxygen will put there itself).
-If you specify a different font using DOT_FONTNAME you can set the path where dot can find it using this tag. - DOT_FONTNAME By default doxygen will write a font called FreeSans.ttf to the output directory and reference it in all dot files that doxygen generates.
-This font does not include all possible unicode characters however, so when you need these (or just want a differently looking font) you can specify the font name using DOT_FONTNAME.
-You need need to make sure dot is able to find the font, which can be done by putting it in a standard location or by setting the DOTFONTPATH environment variable or by setting DOT_FONTPATH to the directory containing the font. - DOT_FONTPATH By default doxygen will tell dot to use the output directory to look for the FreeSans.ttf font (which doxygen will put there itself).
-If you specify a different font using DOT_FONTNAME you can set the path where dot can find it using this tag. - CLASS_GRAPH If the CLASS_GRAPH and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect inheritance relations.
-Setting this tag to YES will force the the CLASS_DIAGRAMS tag to NO. - COLLABORATION_GRAPH If the COLLABORATION_GRAPH and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect implementation dependencies (inheritance, containment, and class references variables) of the class with other documented classes. - GROUP_GRAPHS If the GROUP_GRAPHS and HAVE_DOT tags are set to YES then doxygen will generate a graph for groups, showing the direct groups dependencies. - UML_LOOK If the UML_LOOK tag is set to YES doxygen will generate inheritance and collaboration diagrams in a style similar to the OMG's Unified Modeling Language. - TEMPLATE_RELATIONS If the TEMPLATE_RELATIONS and HAVE_DOT tags are set to YES then doxygen will show the relations between templates and their instances. - HIDE_UNDOC_RELATIONS If set to YES, the inheritance and collaboration graphs will hide inheritance and usage relations if the target is undocumented or is not a class. - INCLUDE_GRAPH If the ENABLE_PREPROCESSING, SEARCH_INCLUDES, INCLUDE_GRAPH, and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented file showing the direct and indirect include dependencies of the file with other documented files. - INCLUDED_BY_GRAPH If the ENABLE_PREPROCESSING, SEARCH_INCLUDES, INCLUDED_BY-GRAPH, and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented header file showing the documented files that directly or indirectly include this file. - CALL_GRAPH If the CALL_GRAPH and HAVE_DOT tags are set to YES then doxygen will generate a call dependency graph for every global function or class method.
-Note that enabling this option will significantly increase the time of a run.
-So in most cases it will be better to enable call graphs for selected functions only using the \callgraph command.
+- DOT\FONTNAME By default doxygen will use the Helvetica font for all dot files that doxygen generates.
+When you want a differently looking font you can specify the font name using DOT\FONTNAME.
+You need to make sure dot is able to find the font, which can be done by putting it in a standard location or by setting the DOTFONTPATH environment variable or by setting DOT\FONTPATH to the directory containing the font. - DOT\FONTSIZE The DOT\FONTSIZE tag can be used to set the size of the font of dot graphs.
+The default size is 10pt. - DOT\FONTPATH By default doxygen will tell dot to use the output directory to look for the FreeSans.ttf font (which doxygen will put there itself).
+If you specify a different font using DOT\FONTNAME you can set the path where dot can find it using this tag. - CLASS\GRAPH If the CLASS\GRAPH and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect inheritance relations.
+Setting this tag to YES will force the the CLASS\DIAGRAMS tag to NO. - COLLABORATION\GRAPH If the COLLABORATION\GRAPH and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect implementation dependencies (inheritance, containment, and class references variables) of the class with other documented classes. - GROUP\GRAPHS If the GROUP\GRAPHS and HAVE\DOT tags are set to YES then doxygen will generate a graph for groups, showing the direct groups dependencies. - UML\LOOK If the UML\LOOK tag is set to YES doxygen will generate inheritance and collaboration diagrams in a style similar to the OMG's Unified Modeling Language. - TEMPLATE RELATIONS If the TEMPLATE\RELATIONS and HAVE\DOT tags are set to YES then doxygen will show the relations between templates and their instances. - HIDE\UNDOC\RELATIONS If set to YES, the inheritance and collaboration graphs will hide inheritance and usage relations if the target is undocumented or is not a class. - INCLUDE\GRAPH If the ENABLE\PREPROCESSING, SEARCH\INCLUDES, INC-LUDE\GRAPH, and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented file showing the direct and indirect include dependencies of the file with other documented files.

+INCLUDED\BY\GRAPH If the ENABLE\PREPROCESSING, SEARCH\INCLUDES, INCLUDED\BY\GRAPH, and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented header file showing the documented files that directly or indirectly include this file.